-Council's regulatory responsibilities are applicable to actual unlawful activity, as well as a failure to take action (in order to be compliant with certain legal requirements).
+Council's regulatory responsibilities are applicable to actual unlawful activity, as well as a failure to act (in order to be compliant with certain legal requirements).
 For simplicity, this policy refers to both an act and/or an omission by an alleged offender as 'unlawful activity'.

-This policy distinguishes between a 'report alleging unlawful activity' and a 'complaint'.
+This policy distinguishes between a 'report alleging unlawful activity' and a 'complaint' under Council's Complaint Handling Policy.